othmanalbahri1/gamessRestartGO/README.md

 - assumes that the run's `.inp`, `.log` and `.dat` files are all in the directory you specify.
 - checks the `.log` file for convergence.
 If converged, it outputs the optimized structure and its `$VEC` group to a new file `vec.txt` in the same directory.
 If not converged, it finds the `NSERCH` step with the lowest energy and extracts the corresponding coordinates and `$VEC` from the `.dat` file.
 - scrapes GAMESS instructions (` $` groups) from the original `.inp` file:
   - COBALT version: adds `!
-Restarted from XXXXX` to header.
+Restarted from XXXXX` to header, where `XXXXX` is the queue id number of the original `.inp` file.
   - All versions: counts `NORB` of extracted `$VEC` and adds/updates ` $GUESS` group in header.
 - Writes a new `.inp` file that's ready for your restart run.